Skip to main content

 Prior to Applying

-Begin to establish and develop “contacts” with professors, GSIs, campus staff members, community members, employment supervisors, etc.
+• Begin to establish and develop “contacts” with people that may be willing to write a letter of recommendation such as professors, GSIs, campus staff members, community members, employment supervisors, etc.

-Consider taking additional vocational coursework to earn a certificate so you can work as a paraprofessional (i.e., paramedic, community health worker, medical assistant, or phlebotomist) in a healthcare setting and start accumulating direct patient hours (PCE).
+• Consider taking additional vocational coursework to earn a certificate so you can work as a paraprofessional (i.e., Emergency Medical Technician, Medical Assistant, or Phlebotomist) in a healthcare setting and start accumulating direct Patient Care Experience (PCE).
+Refer to this page for an example of what some programs are looking for with regards to Patient Care Experience, scroll to the “Clinical Experience” section.

 The Application Cycle